Ranchogha/blockchain-writing-registry/blockchain-writing-registry/README.md

    - Check Origin SDK for content display
    - Show combined results with Origin's beautiful UI
 3. **View results** with verification status and content preview
+4. **How it works**: Enter the content hash, search and confirm your content has been uploaded.

 ---